What is MyDERP.org?

 Health insurance is an important part of a secure retirement.
 DERP offers you and your qualified dependents access to health insurance so that you can continue to safeguard your family.
 Health insurance includes medical plus prescription drug, dental, and vision plans.
 You may enroll in one or all three types of coverage.

-Visit DERP’s Publications page and click on Your Guide to DERP Retiree Health Benefits for details about the health insurance available for you and your dependents.
+Visit DERP’s Health Insurance page for details about the health insurance available for you and your dependents.

 When can I make changes to my insurance?

 You can enroll or make changes to your health insurance at retirement, during Open Enrollment, or when you experience a qualifying life event.